SuhiG/rasengan.github.io/_portfolio/zeeman.md

 ---
-title: "Coherent Ising Machines with Artificial Zeemans"
+title: "Coherent Ising Machines with Artificial Zeeman terms"
 excerpt: "Exploring an effective implementation scheme for artificial Zeeman terms in an Ising Hamiltonian for CIM simulations"
 collection: portfolio
 ---